DesignCodeBuild/basiccamanjs/day4/4-SendImages.md

 ##Create "save" button

-Copy another button and change it to say "save" instead.
+Return to your **filter.php** page.
+Copy the code for one of the filter buttons, but change it to say "save" instead.

 For example: